The pros and cons of having cats and dogs

 - Easily house trained with a litter box.

-- A self-cleaning unit: cats are constantly bathing themselves.
+- A self-cleaning pet: cats are constantly bathing themselves.

-- Cat food is cheaper than dog food.
+- Cat food is generally cheaper than dog food.

 - Independent and able to entertain themselves.

-- Less expensive to take to the vet and for boarding.
+- Less expensive to take to the vet and for boarding at a cattery if you're going away.

 - Cats are very calming and can relieve anxiety.